< 1 min read

 But was this me?
 Was it how I wanted to react or how society taught me to?
 Society taught me this and also taught me not to ask the things I would have wanted to because I might come across as insensitive.

-When someone tells me they lost a loved one, I cannot help but ponder the gravity of fuzziness that must be going on in their heads.
+When someone tells me they lost a loved one, I cannot help but ponder the gravity of fuzziness and distress that must be going on in their heads.

 Do they feel their presence even though they are dead?
 Are they terrified to stay alone knowing that their ghost might appear like in the movies?